We are going to prepare the proof of Proposition for general

 .

-Denote the comodule structure map of by .
+Denote the comodule structure map of

-where and are the multi-indices corresponding to the ordered subsets and , respectively.
+are the multi-indices corresponding to the

 Let us first treat the ingredients needed in the proof of that proposition.